 On 2nd/3rd November 2013 Horse SA ran the International Large Animal Rescue Conference at the University of Adelaide, Roseworthy.
 The conference had four themes: Large Animal Rescue, Event Incident Management, Livestock Transport & Animals in Disaster.

 This page contains information from the conference.
-A report from Horse SA will be prepared in the near future.
 In the meantime, people interested in formalising LAR in Australia are invited to join the forum below which commences the pathway to a new national not-for-profit organisation (based on BARTA) national training standards & greater interface with government/community relating to animals in disasters.

 General enquiries can be directed to Horse SA E:firstname.lastname@example.org